Making a Payment

 bank account of a payment is connected to Akahu and has been shared with at least 1 app that requests the TRANSACTIONS

-scope, Akahu is able to track the arrival the payment in this account.
+scope, Akahu is able to track the arrival of the payment in this account.

 Payment arrival tracking is implemented by including a unique reference code (sid